f5devcentral/xchaazdemoguide/README.rst

 .. figure:: assets/vk8svirtualsite1.png

-Select the <code>ves-io-shared/ves-io-all-res</code>.
-The <code>all-res</code> one will be used for the deployment of workloads on all REs.
+Select the *ves-io-shared/ves-io-all-res*.
+The *all-res* one will be used for the deployment of workloads on all REs.
 It includes all regional edge sites across F5 ADN.
 Complete creating the vK8s object by clicking **Add Virtual K8s**.
 Wait for the vK8s object to get created and displayed.

 .. figure:: assets/vk8ssecondsite.png